All Episodes

 Now, it's a comparison that I've made to Donald Trump in the past.

-I mean, uh, how do people get away with that?
+I mean, how do people get away with that?

-And then you want to talk about more corruption in the mob in the media.
+And then you want to talk about more corruption and the mob and the media.

-USA Today actually edited out Stacy Abrams' op-ed, published before Major League Baseball, pulled the game in Atlanta because and the revision in USA Today scrubs the line.
+USA Today actually edited out Stacey Abrams' op-ed published before Major League Baseball pulled the game in Atlanta because the revision in USA Today scrubs the line.

 I can't argue with an individual's choice to opt for their competition.

-In other words, Stacy Abrams cost the state of Georgia, help cost the state of Georgia 100 million dollars when Georgia's voting laws are far more inclusive than Joe's Delaware, which he's represented for close to a thousand years, apparently.
+In other words, Stacey Abrams cost the state of Georgia, helped cost the state of Georgia $100 million when Georgia's voting laws are far more inclusive than Joe's Delaware, which he's represented for close to 1,000 years, apparently.

 It was only a one-book deal.